osmarmora05/old-dotifles/.github/README.md

     author = "Benjamin Franklin"
   },
   {
-    quote = "I am never afraid of failure; for I would sooner fail than not be among the greatest", author = "John Keats"
+    quote = "The question is not who is going to leave me; is who is going to stop me.", author = "Ayn Rand"
   },
   {
-    quote = "Tomorrow we will run faster, stretch out our arms farther", author = " F. Scott Fitzgerald "
+    quote = "Life would be so much easier if could just look at the source code", author = "Dave Olsen"
   },
   {
-    quote = "All we have to decide is what to do with the time that is given us. ", author = "J. R. R. Tolkein"
+    quote = "Work hard in silence and let your success make all the noise.", author = "Frank Ocean"
   }
 }

 ```
 The code defines a table called `quotes` that contains a list of `quotes`.
 Each quote is represented by a table element, which is itself a table with two fields: `quote` (the message itself) and `author` (the author of the message).